HomeESA by StateESA Letter Maine

 What Your Maine ESA Letter Includes

 Our Maine-licensed mental health professionals serve renters across the state — from the capital, Augusta, to its largest city, Portland, plus Portland, Lewiston, Bangor and Augusta and every community in between.
-Whether you are signing a new lease, renewing an existing one, or moving into student housing, a current letter keeps your housing protections in place.
+Whether you’re signing a new lease, renewing an existing one, or moving into student housing, a current letter keeps your housing protections in place.

 Who Qualifies for an Emotional Support Animal in Maine?